TiimmyFTurner/spot_the_spy/README.md

 A thrilling **word-based party game** where players must find the spy before time runs out!
 Built with Flutter, this game blends strategy, bluffing, and deduction — perfect for parties, classrooms, and friend groups.

----

 ## 🎮 Gameplay

-- Players are given the same secret word — except one.
+- Players are given the same secret word — except spies.
 - The spy must blend in and guess the word.
 - Players take turns asking and answering questions to find the odd one out.
 - At the end of the round, vote on who you think the spy is!
 - Scoring adjusts based on outcome and time taken.

----

 ## ✨ Features